tatjanakolhapure/gorgeous-online-shop/README.md

 Only products which are in stock are displayed on the page.

 Ajax is used to filter products by category, size, color and price as also to sort them by new in, low to high or high to low.
-Every time a user selects a filter checkbox, updates price range slider or uses sort menu ajax makes get request to the view with selected data and products are filtered or sorted in the view using the selected data.
+Every time a user selects a filter checkbox, updates teh price range slider or uses the sort menu ajax makes a get request to the view with selected data and products are filtered or sorted in the view using the selected data.
 The view renders a separate html file with new products data and returns a response with products html to ajax.
 This html is then placed in a specific container on the page.

 Django paginator is used to show products on different pages.

 Individual product page displays information about specific product.
 It shows product images on the left side and product description on the right side.
 The page displays all sizes in a select menu.
-If size is not in stock the option is greyed out and it says next to size name that it is out of stock.
-So users can only add items to bag which are in stock.
+If size is not in stock the option is disabled and it says next to the size name that it is out of stock.
+So users can only add items to the shopping bag which are in stock.

 Product description is entered on admin site using tinymce text editor.
 And then it is displayed in the template using autoescape tag to escape HTML.